szepeviktor/debian-server-tools/Maintenance.md

 - busy (10k+/month) traffic website
 - for marketing companies

-## Website maintenance to prevent partial or full outage
+## Website maintenance to prevent outage

 - * offsite backup of all files and the database **daily** (up to 5 GB)
 - offsite backup of all files and the database weekly (up to 5 GB)